 - Tidal Power

-The potential energy that is stored in water is made to drive water turbine that produces electricity.
+The potential energy that is stored in the water is made to drive a water turbine that produces electricity.
 This kind of energy production is known as hydroelectric power.
 It is the most commonly adopted alternative energy sources in the present time.

 This is the energy that is received from the Sun.
-It is the most promising alternative energy source and bound to be available for centuries to the mankind.
+It is the most promising alternative energy source and bound to be available for centuries to mankind.

-The wind power is controlled to push the blades of wind turbine that are connected to the electric generator to produce wind energy.
+The wind power is controlled to push the blades of the wind turbine that are connected to the electric generator to produce wind energy.
 It is an effective alternative source in fields where the wind velocity is high.